RaspberryPiFoundation/editor-ui/README.md

 - `yarn exec cypress run` to run in the CLI
 - `yarn exec cypress open` to run in the GUI

-Currently, there are basic `cypress` tests for the standalone editor site, the web component and Mission Zero-related functionality.
+Currently, there are `cypress` tests for various aspects of the web component, such as running `python` and `HTML` code and Mission Zero-related functionality.
 These can be found in the `cypress/e2e` directory.
-Screenshots and videos related to the most recent `cypress` test run can be found in `cypress/screenshots` and `cypress/videos` respectively.
+Screenshots and videos related to any failures in the most recent test run can be found in `cypress/screenshots` and `cypress/videos` respectively.

-## Web Component
+## Usage

-The repo includes the Editor Web Component which shares components with the editor application but has a separate build process.

-### Embedding

-The web component can be included in a page by using the `<editor-wc>` HTML element.
-It takes the following attributes
+The editor web component can be included in a page using the `<editor-wc>` HTML element and a script tag pointing to the desired version of the web component.
+The `editor-wc` tag accepts the following attributes:

 - `code`: A preset blob of code to show in the editor pane (overrides content of `main.py`/`index.html`)
 - `sense_hat_always_enabled`: Show the Astro Pi Sense HAT emulator on page load